kushagra-18/bitspeed/readme.md

-# Adonis.js Project Setup and Migration Guide
+# Adonis.js Project Setup and Migration Guide for Bitspeed hiring test

 This guide provides step-by-step instructions on setting up an Adonis.js project and running migrations.
 Adonis.js is a Node.js framework for building server-side applications.